Since launching Ink+Volt, I have been talking a lot about productivity.

-The goal of our notebook is to capture all of your great ideas, and to make you more successful at the same time.
+The goal of our planner is to capture all of your great ideas, and to make you more successful at the same time.
 We believe the cornerstone of success is doing work that matters, which can only be achieved with thoughtful planning.

 And that brings us to the topic of this blog post – time blocking.
 This is probably my favorite productivity hack, since it really helps you pack as much good stuff as you can into one day.